densh/densh.github.com/quasiquotes.md

 #### Pattern Match <a name="match"> </a>

+Pattern matching is cornerstone feature of Scala that lets you deconstruct values into their components.
+The syntax is quite simple yet powerful:

+    q"$expr match { case ..$cases } "

+Each case is represented with

 #### Try <a name="try"> </a>

 Try expression is used to handle possible error conditions and ensure consistent state via finally.
 Both error handling cases and finally clause are optional.